SIMPLE ::: Yes, that's it! It is *almost* that simple.

 PiVPN tries to make it easier for you to grab.

 - Elliptic curve encryption keys up to 512 bit

 - Supports multiple DNS providers

 - Custom Search Domains (OpenVPN Only)

 - Runs with Pi-Hole®

-- Doesn't need to be a raspberry pi, It runs on any Debian VPS Server
+- Doesn't need to be a Raspberry Pi™, It runs on any x86_64 system

 - Supports unattended installation for automated deployments